Bubka/2FAuth-Docs/docs/security/data-protection.md

 --- | ---
 377 609 | ●●● ●●●

-This protects against attacks like the _man-in-the-middle_ attack where a third party intercepts your password by watching over your shoulder as you generate a fresh password.
+This protects against attacks like a _shoulder-surfing_ attack, where a third party intercepts your password by watching over your shoulder as you generate a fresh password.

 Of course, this is only suitable if you are able to use the copy/paste feature to provide the password to the destination service.